 Even now, two weeks after the transplant, due to post-operative complications, I am not yet pain-free.
 One lives in hope.

 I coped with these nine months by practising what I preach.
 I made a list every morning and every evening of what I have to be grateful for that particular day.
 My list was always long and this kept me going, one day at a time.
-During the day, I spent as much time as I could living in the present moment, being mindful of the gift of that moment: a mind-blowingly beautiful sunset, the laughter of friends, the taste of my first cup of coffee of the day, the inquiring whinny of one of the horses near my bedroom window, the luxurious feel of the summer sun on my skin…and I translated this gratitude into generosity, by focussing on what my friends and family needed and helping where I could.
+During the day, I spent as much time as I could living in the present moment, being mindful of the gift of that moment: a mind-blowingly beautiful sunset, the laughter of friends, the taste of my first cup of coffee of the day, the inquiring whinny of one of the horses near my bedroom window, the luxurious feel of the summer sun on my skin…and I translated this gratitude into generosity, by focusing on what my friends and family needed and helping where I could.
 My main coping strategy was: “The busier I am helping others, the less time I have to focus on my own problems.”

-There were many difficult times though, of course there were.
+There were many difficult times though, of course, there were.
 Times of uncertainty when I did not know how much longer it would be before I would be able to undergo the transplant.
 Times of apprehension, when I worried about the operation itself, whether it would be successful or not.
 Fearful times, while I was afraid that this operation would be as painful as the previous operations.
 Times of despair, when my coping strategy made the pain worse.
 Times of intense frustration, when the transplant had to be delayed as I developed glaucoma that needed to be treated urgently.
 Eventually, I had to have surgery to my right eye to secure the only vision I had left (my left eye is blind.)
 I did a lot of praying during those endless months.

 It was only towards the end that I, purely by accident, found out that gratitude and generosity are not enough.
 Not for me, in any case.
 I spend a lot of time and energy every year making advent calendars for the people closest to me.
 I usually start the hunt for the twenty-four perfect little gifts for each calendar mid-October.
 It is one of my all-time favourite Christmas activities.
 I wrap each small gift individually, adding a card with a quote chosen especially for the day and the recipient.
 This year, I was surprised to find just how beneficial this burst of vigorous creativity was to my state of mind.